-OFFICE HOURS: Virtual office hours via Zoom are Mondays from 2-3pm.

-Other face to face or virtual times by appointment when needed.
+OFFICE HOURS: Virtual office hours by appointment via Zoom are available during the summer.
+Other face to face times by appointment when needed.

-EMAIL: mmiller@prcc.edu This is the best way to contact me during the semester.
+EMAIL: mmiller@prcc.edu This is the best way to contact me during the summer semester.
 (Please give me 24 hours to respond to your email Monday-Friday and 48 hours Friday afternoon -Sunday night.
 Always include your full name and class in your messages and a proper subject heading.
 Please do not use an old email with an old heading to send a new email.